 The gap between CPU speed and memory speed in modern computer systems is widening as new generations of hardware are introduced.
 Loop blocking and prefetching transformations help bridge this gap for regular applications; however, these techniques aren't as effective for irregular applications.
-This paper investigates using data and computation reordering to improve memory hierarchy utilization for irregular applications on systems with multi-level memory hierarchies.
-We evaluate the impact of data and computation reordering using space-filling curves and introduce multi-level blocking as a new computation reordering strategy for irregular applications.
-In experiments that applied specific combinations of data and computation reorderings to two irregular programs, overall execution time dropped by a factor of two for one program and a factor of four for the second.
+This paper investigates using data and computation reorderings to improve utilization of multi-level memory hierarchies for irregular applications.
+We evaluate the impact of reordering on data reuse at different levels in the memory hierarchy.
+We focus on coordinated data and computation reordering based on space-filling curves and we introduce a new architecture-independent multi-level blocking strategy for irregular applications.
+For two particle codes we studied in detail, the most effective reordering reduced overall execution time by a factor of two for the first and a factor of four for the second.
+Preliminary experience with a third code derived from a large unstructured mesh application showed a factor of two improvement in primary cache misses when using a space-filling curve based ordering of data and computation compared to a random ordering.